JamesChiDuong/IIS_ClassicMcliecehw/README.md

    - The `platform/cpp` to change the simulation top modules file

    - The `target.mk`to change the name of the modules at the TOPMODULES and TOPMODULES_SIMU variables in this file.
-With TOPMODULES variable is a module we want to test such as: encap, decap, joint_design,...
-And the TOPMODULES_SIMU variable is a module at the testbench folder of each module.
+With TOPMODULES variable is a module we want to test such as: encap, decap...
+And the TOPMODULES_SIMU variable is a module at the testbench folder of each module such as: In the testbench folder in the encap folder we has the encap_sim.v that is a testbench file for encap module.
 In the project, the TOPMODULES_SIMU is a top-module.

   ## With TARGET=ArtixA7